Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## Fix any CI issues

 Wait for the CI to run.
-Fix any issues related to the PR.
-Any fixes that require updating the package code files and tests should be excluded, since these fixes are not necessary for deprecation.
+Fix any issues related to the deprecation in the PR.

-If ONLY tests are failing, `/check-enforcer override` can be used to get CI green.
+There should not be any tests or mypy/pylint/etc. failures as these checks have all been disabled.

 ## Update Development Status classifier in setup.py